GravityCY/CreativePlus/README.md

 # CreativePlus
-A Mod that makes it easier to be creative in Minecraft, at the moment the features are revolving around entity ease of use, regarding placement, NBT and an in game JSON Text generator
+A Mod that makes it easier to be creative in Minecraft, at the moment the features are revolving around entity ease of use, regarding placement, NBT and an in game JSON Text generator *ᵀᴼᴰᴼ*

 ## Overview 🌍
 - **Robust Entity Manipulation!**